Communicating the sum of sources over a network: Background and Related Work

-In contrast with previous studies, in this work we consider a problem setting in which the sources are independent and the network links are error-free, but capacity constrained.
+In this work we consider a problem setting in which the sources are independent and the network links are error-free, but capacity constrained.
 However, the topology of the network can be quite complicated, such as an arbitrary directed acyclic graph.
 This is well motivated since it is a good abstraction of current-day computer networks (at the higher layers).
 We investigate the problem of characterizing the {\it network resources} required to communicate the sum of a certain number of sources over a network to multiple terminals.
 Network resources can be measured in various ways.
 For example, one may specify the maximum flow between the subsets of the source nodes and subsets of the terminal nodes in the network.
 In the current work, all of our characterizations are in terms of the maximum flow between various $s_i - t_j$ pairs, where $s_i$ ($t_j$) denotes a source (terminal) node.
 Previous work in this area, includes the work of Ahlswede et al. \cite{al}, who introduced the concept of network coding and showed the capacity region for multicast.
 In multicast, the terminals are interested in reconstructing the actual sources.
 Numerous follow-up works have extended and improved the results of \cite{al}, in different ways.
 For example, \cite{lc, rm} considered multicast with linear codes.
 Ho et al. \cite{hoMKKESL06} proposed random network coding and examined the multicast of correlated sources over a network and showed a tight capacity region for it that can be achieved by using random network codes.
-Follow-up works \cite{adisepDSC,WuSXK09} investigated practical approaches for achieving this goal.
-As shown in \cite{WuSXK09}, the problem of communicating (multicasting) the sum (over a finite field) of sources over a network is a subproblem that can help facilitate practical approaches to this problem.
+Follow-up works \cite{adisepDSC,WuSXK09} investigated practical approaches for the multicast of correlated sources.
+As shown in \cite{WuSXK09}, the problem of communicating (multicasting) the sum (over a finite field) of sources over a network is a subproblem that can help facilitate practical approaches to the problem of multicasting correlated sources.